gerardbm/still32/README.md

 ### i3

-Install it from the repositories:
+Install the version 4.22 from the repositories:

 `sudo apt-get install i3`